nyomanjuniarta/Demonext_clean/README.md

 # File requirements
 - Raw csv files, available in [MyCore](https://mycore.core-cloud.net/index.php/s/tFSrR5f7ZkVFwj7/authenticate), folder `Résultats/MigrationRessources/VersionReformateePlateforme_SansSemantique`.
 Put all csv in `raw_csv_files` folder.
-- [AOCPosetBuilder.jar](https://www.lirmm.fr/~gutierre/gsh), a Java file for building AOC poset.
+- AOCPosetBuilder.jar [download page](https://www.lirmm.fr/~gutierre/gsh), a Java file for building AOC poset.
 - frequencies-frcowvec.csv, words from COW and their frequency (see email from Olivier on 15/10/2021 for the download link).
 - glawinette-series.csv (see email from Nabil on 12/09/2021 for the download link).
-- [lemma-A-pos-bow.txt](https://zenodo.org/record/5975226), distribution vector of words, for calculating cosine similarity.
+- lemma-A-pos-bow.txt [download page](https://zenodo.org/record/5975226), distribution vector of words, for calculating cosine similarity.

 # Software requirements
 - [NetworkX](https://networkx.org/), Python package for graph manipulation.